Tahim2/IBM-_ML_with_Python_Final_Project/README.md

 # 🌦️ Rain Prediction Using Australian Weather Data

-This project uses machine learning models to predict whether it will rain tomorrow in Australia based on weather observations such as temperature, humidity, wind speed, pressure, and more.
+This project is the **final project submission for the IBM AI Engineering Professional Certificate**
+(Machine Learning with Python Course on Coursera).

 ## 📁 Project Overview

-- **Dataset**: Historical weather data from various Australian locations
+- **Dataset**: Historical weather data from multiple locations in Australia
 - **Target Variable**: `RainTomorrow` (Yes/No)
-- **Goal**: Build a classification model to predict if it will rain the next day
+- **Objective**: Build and evaluate machine learning models to predict whether it will rain the next day

 ## 🧠 Models Used

 - Random Forest Classifier
 - Logistic Regression
-- Pipeline with preprocessing (numeric + categorical)
+- Scikit-learn Pipeline for preprocessing
 - GridSearchCV for hyperparameter tuning

 ## 📊 Evaluation Metrics

 - Accuracy
 - Precision, Recall, F1-Score
 - Confusion Matrix
-- Feature Importance
+- Feature Importance Plot

 ## ✅ Key Results

 - **Random Forest Accuracy**: 84%
 - **Logistic Regression Accuracy**: 83%
-- Logistic Regression Recall for “Yes” (True Positive Rate): **51%**
+- **True Positive Rate (Recall) for 'Yes' (Rain Tomorrow)** using Logistic Regression: **51%**

-## 🔧 Technologies
+## 🔧 Technologies & Libraries

+- Python
-- Python, Pandas, NumPy
+- Pandas, NumPy
-- Scikit-learn (Pipeline, GridSearchCV, Classifiers)
+- Scikit-learn
 - Matplotlib, Seaborn

-## 📌 How to Run
+## 📝 How to Run

 1. Clone this repository
-2. Open `FinalProject_AUSWeather.ipynb` in Jupyter or VS Code
+2. Open `FinalProject_AUSWeather.ipynb` in Jupyter Notebook or VS Code
-3. Run the notebook cells sequentially
+3. Run all cells in order to reproduce results

-## 📎 Note
+## 📌 Notes

+- Dataset includes both numeric and categorical features
+- A custom preprocessing pipeline handles encoding and scaling
-This model can be improved with further feature engineering, SMOTE for class imbalance, and advanced models (e.g., XGBoost).
+- Potential improvements include using SMOTE for balancing and exploring advanced models like XGBoost

+## 🎓 Certificate Context

+This project was completed as part of the **IBM AI Engineering Certificate** (Machine Learning with Python course) offered on **Coursera**.

 ## 📬 Contact

-For questions or feedback, feel free to open an issue or message me directly.
+Feel free to open an issue or reach out via GitHub for feedback or questions.